technofocus-pte/buildmoderniseaiappsdepth/Use case 05/Usecase05.md

 ![](./media/image6.png)

-6. Click on subscription name.
+6. Click on the subscription name.

 ![](./media/image7.png)

-7. Expand Settings from left navigation menu.
-Click on **Resource providers** ,enter `Microsoft.AlertsManagement` and select it and then click **Register**.
+7. Expand Settings from the left navigation menu.
+Click on **Resource providers** , enter `Microsoft.AlertsManagement` and select i,t and then click **Register**.

 > ![](./media/image8.png)